ava-labs/avalanchego/CONTRIBUTING.md

 ### Did you fix whitespace, format code, or make a purely cosmetic patch?

-- Changes from the community that are cosmetic in nature and do not add anything substantial to the stability, functionality, or testability of Rails will generally not be accepted.
+- Changes from the community that are cosmetic in nature and do not add anything substantial to the stability, functionality, or testability of `avalanchego` will generally not be accepted.

 ### Other